TonyLiberatto/Immersion/README.md

 This mod were developed by a team of talented and creative volunteers including

-Authors: Tony Liberatto, Novocain, Balduranne, BunnyViking, copygirl (Carry Capacity)
+Immersion Authors: Tony Liberatto, Novocain, Balduranne, BunnyViking, jhendrix61978, Dulakaba & Ereketh.
+Carry Capacity Authors Copygirl
-Contributors: Tyron, Milo, Stroam, Elwood, MarcAFK, Demmon1, jhendrix61978, Dulakaba & Ereketh.
+Immersion Contributors: Tyron, Milo, Stroam, Elwood, MarcAFK, Demmon1.
 Without their efforts, this mod would not exist.

 Please feel free to contact the mod author on GitHub or the Immersioncraft Discord Channel with suggestions, feedback, and error reporting.